danskee/WinShell/README.md

 # WinShell

 ## Description
 A lightweight Windows shell alternative.
-This is made so you can kill explorer and suspend winlogon.
+Potentially useful for example if you want to kill explorer and suspend winlogon.

 ## Command line arguments
 The program checks for updates on every startup.
 To disable this, use the "-noupdatechecks" argument.
 To open settings for the program, use the "-settings" argument, or otherwise the program will start minimized.